-The key to remotely monitoring unmanned assets is the quality of the data and the ability to validate and extract insight.
-Soma Maroju, Head of Data Services at BMT explains.
+The key to remotely monitoring uncrewed assets is the quality of the data and the ability to validate and extract insight.
+Soma Maroju, Head of Data Services at BMT, explains.

 “Having frequent measurements of sensors is important to fully resolve the motions and forces that assets are experiencing.
 On our systems we typically sample the data at frequency high enough to capture the responses during an extreme weather event.
 This high resolution enables us to capture the impact of extreme waves and wind on the platform.
 Moreover, the data is transmitted frequently unlike during normal operations.
 We are also able to validate this data using machine learning and compare it against third party sources such as NOAA’s network of weather monitoring buoys”.

-From the onboard systems collecting the data through to our online data platform, BMT is enabling teams of engineers and asset managers to keep a watchful eye on their offshore assets when extreme weather hits.
+From the onboard systems collecting the data through to our online data platform, BMT is enabling teams of engineers and asset managers to watch their offshore assets when extreme weather hits.

 To ensure that the platform's integrity is maintained during a hurricane, measuring the mooring systems and GPS data can provide remote operators confidence that the platform is upright and on location.

-How do operators of offshore assets become resilient and prevent against increasingly damaging extreme weather events?
+How do operators of offshore assets become resilient and prevent increasingly damaging extreme weather events?